MustafaYasin/MustafaYasin/README.md

 # Hello!

-I'm Mustafa, a Machine Learning Engineer living in Munich, Germany.
+I'm Mustafa, a Machine Learning Engineer and consultant living in Munich, Germany.

 ## Projects